 - applying directly

 You could do a college course to get into this job.
 Relevant subjects include:

-- Level 2 Certificate in Work Preparation for Health and Social Care
+- Level 2 Certificate in Child Development and Care

 - Level 2 Diploma in Health and Social Care

 - Level 3 National Extended Diploma in Health and Social Care

 Most health and social care courses include work placements so this could be a good way of getting experience.